Groland-Studio/java-parent/README.md

 # java-parent
 Maven parent POM for java projects.

+Note that this might be used as a reference to copy/paste necessary parts into other projects which are using other parents, such as spring boot projects.

 ## What is included?
 - Plugin version management
 - Dependency management for